 The next point of attack was the iconic Taj Mahal Palace and Tower hotel.
 There were six explosions reported at the hotel, leading to a major fire over the building

 As police forces reached the site, it became known that the attackers had taken in many hostages.
 Among those trapped inside were members of the European Parliament.

 Fire brigade personnel were brought to the scene as the fire engulfed the top floor of the hotel.
 Blasts had occurred in the hotel's lobby, two elevators and three in the restaurant

-Firefighters also help with the rescue operations at the Taj hotel.
-Many of the employees and guests at the hotel were taken out from various windows
+Firefighters also help with the rescue operations at the Taj Hotel.
+Many of the employees and guests at the hotel were evacuated from various windows